in

 Shadowbox

-When viewed directly, the boards seem to be overlapping on opposite sides of the 2 x 4s to provide seclusion.
-With that in mind, the fencing is not secluded and can be seen through from any angle.
+When viewed directly, the boards seem to overlap on opposite sides of the 2 x 4s to provide seclusion.
+With that in mind, the fencing is not secluded and can be seen from any angle.

 Tall Vertical Fence Panels